jasongiss/omnis-promises/README.md

 Note that the Objects used here should generally be **Object References**.

+There is also a `promiseExample` library in the `lib` folder.
+You can also import this into Omnis Studio to see a simple example of using promises.

 ## What is a Promise?
 A Promise represents a pending action (usually asynchronous), which will complete at some point in the future.
 Promises are either '**resolved**' upon success, or '**rejected**' on failure.